TritonDataCenter/rfd/rfd/0036/README.md

 ### Auto Scaling Groups

-AWS' [Auto Scaling Groups](https://aws.amazon.com/autoscaling/) represent a very basic example of service definition with supervision.
-Though most people thing of Auto Scaling as a way to respond to performance metrics, the first mode of operation is actually just as a supervisor with health checks:
+AWS' [Auto Scaling Groups](https://aws.amazon.com/autoscaling/) (ASGs) represent a very basic example of service definition with supervision.
+Though most people think of ASGs as a way to respond to performance metrics, the first mode of operation is actually just as a supervisor with health checks:

 > Whether you are running one Amazon EC2 instance or thousands, you can use Auto Scaling to detect impaired Amazon EC2 instances and unhealthy applications, and replace the instances without your intervention.
 This ensures that your application is getting the compute capacity that you expect.